-Finally, you could take routes similar to those above in your own car or a rental.
-However, be careful not to push the limits of a car that can’t handle off-roading, and make sure that you are legally allowed to cross borders with a rental!
+Finally, you could take routes like those in your car or a rental.
+However, be careful not to push the limits of a car that can’t handle off-roading, and ensure you are legally allowed to cross borders with a rental!

-If driving a normal car across great distances, it should be checked thoroughly by a competent mechanic before departing to be sure that it is up for the journey.
+Driving a normal car across great distances should be checked thoroughly by a competent mechanic before departing to ensure that it is up for the journey.

-It is also possible to ship cars between the US and Europe for temporary personal use.
+Shipping cars between the US and Europe for temporary personal use is also possible.
 It would be a pretty cool photo op if you could get your American license plates to the Gobi Desert or on the streets of Tokyo.